 Sebayar Kecil features pristine white sand beaches highlighted by the vivid turquoise ocean and its coral reefs teeming with marine life.

-Gili Lawa Darat’s long stretches of deserted beaches deliver spectacular snorkelling adventures amongst pristine coral gardens as well as some of Komodo’s best dive sites including Castle and Crystal Rock.
+Gili Lawa Darat’s long stretches of deserted beaches deliver spectacular snorkeling adventures amongst pristine coral gardens as well as some of Komodo’s best dive sites including Castle and Crystal Rock.

 Follow the eastern coast of Komodo Island and observe the trails of Manta rays migrating to the southern region of the National Park.
-Snorkelling amongst those gentle giants is an experience never forgotten.
+Snorkeling amongst those gentle giants is an experience never forgotten.